 - If you can’t identify the cause of the problem

 What to expect: For most cases of occupational dermatitis, topical treatments will likely be the first line of treatment.
-Identifying the cause of the dermatitis may be part of the process.
-Usually this involves patch testing, or other methods to identify sensitivities or allergies may be involved.
-If the symptoms are severe, or if the triggers aren't practical to avoid (this is unfortunately common in the workplace), more powerful systemic medications or light therapies may be recommended.
+Identifying the cause of dermatitis may be part of the process.
+Usually, this involves patch testing or other methods to identify sensitivities or allergies may be involved.
+If the symptoms are severe, or if the triggers aren’t practical to avoid (this is unfortunately common in the workplace), more powerful systemic medications or light therapies may be recommended.

 1Occupational injuries and illnesses counts, rates, and characteristics, 1995.
 Washington, D.C.: U.S. Dept. of Labor, Bureau of Labor Statistics, 1998.